Flood Preparedness and Response

 Each employer is responsible for the safety and health of its workers and for providing a safe and healthful workplace for its workers.
 Employers are required to protect workers from the anticipated hazards associated with the flood response and recovery operations that workers are likely to conduct.

-OSHA’s role is to assure the safety and health of America’s workers.
-The OSHA at a Glance [117 KB PDF*, 3 pages] publication provides information on the strategies and programs OSHA uses to promote worker safety and health.
-For additional information on Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA’s Compliance Assistance/Outreach Page, Workers Page and Publications.
+OSHA's role is to assure the safety and health of America's workers.
+The OSHA at a Glance publication provides information on the strategies and programs OSHA uses to promote worker safety and health.
+For additional information on Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Employers Page, Workers Page and Publications.